Overview

 3

-This course introduces you to the fundamental mathematical principles that you will need to meet the requirements of the first period machinist apprenticeship program.
-You’ll explore the trade applications of whole numbers, fractions and decimals, as well as metric and imperial conversion and geometric problems.
-You’ll perform algebraic operations and use ratios, proportions and percentages to solve trade-related problems.
-You’ll also examine taper systems and their application in machining operations.
+This course introduces you to the fundamental mathematical principles that you will need to meet the requirements of your program.
+You'll explore the trade applications of whole numbers, fractions and decimals, as well as metric and imperial conversion and geometric problems.
+You'll perform algebraic operations and use ratios, proportions and percentages to solve trade-related problems.

 1.5